hipe-eval/HIPE-2022-data/README.md

 **Document metadata**

 Primary datasets provide different document metadata, with different granularity.
 This information is kept in HIPE-2022 files in the form of "metadata blocks".
-HIPE-2022 metadata blocks encode as much information as necessary to ensure that each document is 'self-contained' with respect to HIPE-2022 settings.
+HIPE-2022 metadata blocks encode as much information as necessary to ensure that each document is self-contained with respect to HIPE-2022 settings.

 Metadata blocks uses name spacing to distinguish between mandatory HIPE-2022 metadata and dataset-specific (optional) metadata:

 ```
-# hipe2022:document_id     = [value: identifier for the document inside a dataset]
+# hipe2022:document_id     = [identifier for the document inside a dataset]
-# hipe2022:date            = [value: original document publication date (YYYY-MM-DD, with YYYY-01-01 if month or date are not available)]
+# hipe2022:date            = [original document publication date (YYYY-MM-DD, with YYYY-01-01 if month or date are not available)]
-# hipe2022:language        = [value: iso two-letter language code]
+# hipe2022:language        = [iso two-letter language code]
-# hipe2022:dataset         = [value: dataset alias as in file name]
+# hipe2022:dataset         = [dataset alias as in file name]
+# hipe2022:document_type   = [newspaper or commentary]
-# hipe2022:original_source = [value: path to source file in original dataset release]
+# hipe2022:original_source = [path to source file in original dataset release]
+# hipe2022:applicable_columns = [all relevant columns for this dataset (TOKEN NE-COARSE etc.) Non-applicable columns have _ values everywhere]
-# DATASET:doi              = [value: DOI url of primary dataset release (if available)]
+# DATASET:doi              = [DOI url of primary dataset release (if available)]
-# DATASET:version          = [value: version of primary dataset as indicated in latest release]
+# DATASET:version          = [version of the primary dataset used in the HIPE-2022 release]
-# to be continued....
+# DATASET: xxx	           = [any other metadata provided with the dataset]
 ```

 **Columns**